opencobra/cobratoolbox/src/modelAnalysis/FVA/fastFVA/README.md

 ## Introduction

 fastFVA is an efficient implementation of flux variability analysis written in C++.
 CPLEX  is called cplexFVAnew.c.
 The routines are called via the Matlab function fastFVA.
 This function employs PARFOR for further speedup if the parallel toolbox has been installed.
-You can either use the MATLABPOOL command directly to specify the number of cores/CPUs or use the SetWorkerCount helper function.
+You can either use the MATLABPOOL command directly to specify the number of cores/CPUs or use the `setWorkerCount` helper function.

 If you use fastFVA in your work, please cite